dc-js/dc.js/web/docs/api-1.7.0-dev.md

 #### dc.units.fp.precision(precision)
 This function generates xunit function in floating-point numbers with the given precision.
-For example if the function is invoked with 0.001 precision then the function created will devide a range [0.5, 1.0] with 500 units.
+For example if the function is invoked with 0.001 precision then the function created will divide a range [0.5, 1.0] with 500 units.

 #### dc.events.trigger(function[, delay])
 This function is design to trigger throttled event function optionally with certain amount of delay(in milli-seconds).